The 2016 Budget

-There will be an increase to operation and maintenance rates as of January 1, 2016.
-The board approved a $1.86 per 1000 cubic foot increase in water volume charges and $3.96 for sewer accounts (there are 7.48 gallons/water in one cubic foot).
+There will be an increase in operation and maintenance rates as of January 1, 2016.
+The board approved a $1.86 per 1000 cubic foot increase in water volume charges and $3.96 for sewer accounts (there is 7.48 gallons/water in one cubic foot).
 Below you can find a comparison for varying usages.
-This adjustment is in addition to any increases from treatment providers (who supplies your water 7 sewer treatment) and represents general increases to the District’s rates.
+This adjustment is in addition to any increases from treatment providers (who supply your water 7 sewer treatment) and represents general increases to the District’s rates.
 Your actual increase depends on the specific requirements of the area you live in within the District’s service area.

 How much will bills change?